What Parents Should Know

-- Be registered for classes, current semester or next semester
+- Be registered for classes

-- Meet all Dress and Grooming Standards
+- Meet all Dress and Grooming Expectations

 Please be aware, family and friends will be asked to wait outside the ID Center during New Student Orientation week.
 Thousands of students visit our small office during NSO week and we appreciate family and friends helping keep a clear path for students.
 Comfortable seating is available to the east and west of the ID Center.

 No photos or videos may be taken in the ID Center.

 The Family Educational Rights and Privacy Act (FERPA) protects a student's privacy interests in educational records.
 These records include any information directly related to a student and maintained by BYU unless specifically exempted by the act.
 Information can only be given to the student unless one of the following exceptions applies:

 - A parent demonstrates to the ID Center that the student is claimed as a dependent for federal tax purposes.

 - We have received written consent from the student allowing someone else access to their ID card and related account information.